vittoriofortino84/EDTOX/README.md

 # 9. Linking ED MIEs to AOPs
 ## 9_1_preparation_data_set_disease_biomarker.R
-Preapration of the pathways for AOP modeling
+- Retaining the pathways with length of 50 genes for biomarker discovery.
+- Preparation of the NES scores for each data layer based on the selected pathways.

 ## 9_2_chem2disease_CTD.R
 Generation of binary matrix for componds and disease